How to Elope in Australia

 On top of these costs you’ll need to budget for outfits for both of you, the rings, the reception venue or restaurant for celebrating after your ceremony, travel costs and accommodation if seperate to your venue.

-There are no rules when it comes to eloping.
-You can do whatever the heck you like, however the heck you like - with the words "I do" thrown in at precisely whenever the heck you like.
 Here's a few ideas & a basic elopement checklist to help you get started planning the best damn day of your life so far...

 1. Decide what’s important!